Software Systems Architecture G (8746.4)

 In this course, the students will learn how to produce software architecture design from system requirements; The course covers terms, concepts and techniques used in the design of software architectures, including architectural requirements, architectural styles, architecture documentation and architecture evaluation.
 Students will learn about the role of architecture and architects in software engineering.
 Modern architectures such as service-oriented and cloud architecture and wireless systems architecture are also covered in detail.
 Students will use the .NET WCF for building connected, service-oriented applications.

-This unit will be co-taught with unit 8745 Software Systems Architecture.
+This unit may be cotaught with 11491 Software Systems Architecture.

 On completion of this unit, students will be able to: